-The more than 800 kilometers long Rhône is one of the most important wine rivers in the world.
-Like everyone else waters Does it exert a positive effect on viticulture or creates the conditions for this by forming sometimes very steep valley slopes.
-The river rises at the Furka Pass as a glacier stream in the Swiss Uri Alps, flows through the canton under the name Rotten Wallis and Lake Geneva, crosses the French border, turns south from Lyon and flows south of Arles-sur-Rhône into the Mediterranean Sea.
-The Greeks founded in the 6th century BC.
-The city of Marseille (Massilia), situated at the mouth of the Rhône, brought the grapevine in the valley.
-Also the Celts (Gauls) already operated viticulture in today's two appellations Côte Rôtie and Hermitage (Crozes-Hermitage).
-Allegedly, they taught the Romans the art of finishing of the vines.
+The more than 800 km long Rhone is one of the most important wine rivers in the world.
+Like everyone waters it has a positive effect on viticulture or creates the conditions for this by forming sometimes very steep valley slopes.
+The river rises on the Furka Pass as a glacier stream in the Swiss Uri Alps, flows through the canton under the name Rotten Wallis and Lake Geneva, crosses the French border, turns south from Lyon and flows south of Arles-sur-Rhône into the Mediterranean.
+The Greeks founded in the 6th century BC Chr.
+The city of Marseille (Massilia) located at the mouth of the Rhone and brought the grapevine in the valley.
+Also the Celts (Gauls) already practiced viticulture in today's two appellations Côte Rôtie and Hermitage (Crozes-Hermitage).
+They supposedly taught the Romans the art of finishing the vines.

-The Roman scholar Pliny the Elder (23-79) reports of a grape variety Allobrogica, which was supposedly cultivated here by the Celts tribe of the Allobroger.
+The Roman scholar Pliny the Elder (23-79) reports of a grape variety Allobrogica, which was allegedly cultivated here by the Allobroger Celtic tribe.
 At the beginning of the second century, the area became part of the Roman province of Gallia Narbonensis.
-Roman viticulture testify to many finds of amphorae, Statues of the wine god Bacchus and mosaics with wine motifs.
+Roman viticulture attests to many finds from amphorae, Statues of the wine god Bacchus and mosaics with wine motifs.
 Many exhibits are exhibited in the "Musée de la Civilization Gallo-Romaine" in Lyon.
-At the beginning of the 14th century, the Papsthof was moved to Avignon, and from 1309 to 1377 seven recognized popes ruled here.
-This gave a strong impetus to viticulture, because most of the wine on the papal table came from the Rhone valley.
-The name Châteauneuf-du-Pape derived from the castle Pope John XXII.
+At the beginning of the 14th century the papal court was moved to Avignon, from 1309 to 1377 seven recognized popes ruled here.
+This gave a strong impetus to viticulture, because the majority of the wine on the papal table came from the Rhône Valley.
+The name Châteauneuf-du-Pape was derived from the castle Pope John XXII.
 (1245-1334), which he had built as a summer residence north of Avignon.

-The Rhône wine-growing region or “La Vallée du Rhône" is understood to mean the approximately 200-kilometer route from Lyon to the south to Avignon in south-eastern France.
-On both sides of the Rhône and its tributaries are about 80,000 hectares of vineyards, over the six départements Ardèche.
+The Rhône or “La Vallée du Rhône” wine-growing region is understood to mean the approximately 200-kilometer route from Lyon to the south to Avignon in south-eastern France.
+On both sides of the Rhône and its tributaries are around 80,000 hectares of vineyards that span the six departments Ardèche.
 Drôme.
-Gard, Loire, Rhône and Vaucluse are distributed.
-But only a small area in the north is in the Rhône department and, surprisingly, it accounts for 70% of the northern neighbor's production Burgundy, Over 150 kilometers, the Rhône runs parallel with the Loire which gave the eastern region its name.
-The two rivers are only about 50 kilometers apart on this route, but flow in opposite directions.
+Gard, Loire, Rhone and Vaucluse are distributed.
+But only a small area in the far north is in the Rhône department, and surprisingly, this comes from 70% of the production of the northern neighbor Burgundy, The Rhône runs parallel to the for over 150 kilometers Loire, which gave the region to the east its name.
+The two rivers are only about 50 kilometers apart on this route, but flow in the opposite direction.

 The elongated wine-growing region is divided into "Rhône Septentrional" (septentrional = north) and "Rhône Méridional" (méridional = south).
 The two sections are very different in terms of climate, soil and grape varieties.
-Common to both, however, is the mistral, a cold and dry north wind, defended by many vineyards with cypress and poplar trees.
-The wines from the left (eastern) shore are generally considered heavier and more alcohol-rich.
-In total, more than 90% red wines from almost 6,000 farms are produced in the region, with the remainder being rosé and only a negligible amount of white wines.
+However, both have in common the Mistral, a cold and dry north wind, for the defense of which many vineyards are lined with cypresses and poplars.
+The wines from the left (east) bank are generally considered to be heavier and more alcoholic.
+Overall, over 90% red wines are produced in the region by almost 6,000 companies, the rest are rosé and in only a very small amount white wines.

-The northern section begins at the town of Vienne, near the three appellations Château-Grillet.
+The northern section begins at the city of Vienne, near which the three appellations Château-Grillet.
 Condrieu and Côte Rôtie lie.
-It extends straight south to the town of Valence with its appellations Cornas and Saint-Péray, The climate is continental, the floors are mostly made of slate and granite.
-The vineyards are often extremely steep terraced Hanging up to 65 ° (214%) Tilt, Subareas count them among the steepest vineyards Europe.
-The extremely tedious management made the Romans accomplish their slaves.
-Dominated here Syrah, which is approved as the only red wine vine.
-The most important white wines are Marsanne.
-Roussanne and Viognier, For the most part, dark and tanninreiche Red wines also produced in larger quantities sorted.
-These are often classic, that is less developed in new oak.
-The northern section produces less than 10% of the volume of wine.
+It extends straight south to the city of Valence with the appellations located here Cornas and Saint-Péray, The climate is continental, the floors mostly consist of slate and granite.
+The vineyards are often extremely steep terraced Hang up to 65 ° (214%) Tilt, They count among the sub-areas steepest vineyards Europe.
+The Romans had their slaves manage the extremely laborious cultivation.
+Dominates here Syrah, which is the only red vine approved.
+The main types of white wine are Marsanne.
+Roussanne and Viognier, For the most part, dark and tanninreiche Red wines are also produced in large quantities by type.
+These are often classic, that is, less developed in new oak.
+Less than 10% of the wine is produced in the northern section.

-Further to the south gapes then in the river a gap of about 50 kilometers without viticulture or vineyards.
-However, further to the east, there is an area sometimes called the middle section on the Rhone Creek Drôme, Here are the four appellations named after municipalities Chatillon-en-Diois.
+Further south, there is a gap of around 50 kilometers in the course of the river without viticulture or vineyards.
+However, further east there is an area on the Rhône tributary, sometimes called the middle section Drôme, Here are the four appellations, each named after municipalities Chatillon-en-Diois.
 Clairette de Die.
 Coteaux de Die and Crémant de Die with an already very old sparkling wine production.

 The southern section begins at Montélimar and extends south to Avignon in the Vaucluse department.
-The climate is Mediterranean in comparison to the northern part, the soils consist mainly of clay limestone.
-Here are many Winzergenossenschaften that produce about two-thirds of the quantity.
-Again, mainly red wines are produced, the most important variety is Grenache Noir ( Garnacha Tinta ).
-But there are about 20 different grape varieties allowed, of which many cuvées arise with different wine styles.
-Other red wines are Carignan Noir.
+The climate is Mediterranean compared to the northern section, the soils largely consist of limestone subsoil interspersed with clay.
+Here are many Winzergenossenschaften that produce around two thirds of the volume.
+Here too, mainly red wines are produced, the most important being Grenache Noir ( Garnacha Tinta ).
+However, around 20 different grape varieties are permitted, many of which cuvées with different wine styles.
+Other red wine varieties are Carignan Noir.
 Cinsault.
-Mourvèdre and increasingly as in the northern section too Syrah, The typical blend here is called Rhône Recipe designated.
+Mourvèdre and increasingly like in the northern section Syrah, The typical blend here is called Rhône Recipe designated.

-The southern section is from the regional appellation Côtes du Rhône (which also includes smaller areas in the northern section) as well as the class exclusively located here Côtes du Rhône-Villages dominated.
-A special feature is the exclusive area for rosé wines approved area Tavel, In the fields of Beaumes-de-Venise and Rasteau be sweet Vin doux naturel produced.
-Somewhat remote appellations are Côtes du Vivarais.
+The southern section is from the regional appellation Cotes du Rhone (which also includes smaller areas in the northern section) as well as the class located exclusively here Cotes du Rhone-Villages dominated.
+A specialty is the area that is exclusively approved for rose wines Tavel, In the fields of Beaumes-de-Venise and Rasteau become sweet Vin doux naturel produced.
+There are somewhat remote appellations Cotes du Vivarais.
 Grignan-les-Adhémar.
-Luberon and Ventoux, The appellation is to the south Costières de Nîmes geographically to Languedoc, but legally owned by the Rhône.
-This group is also referred to as the "Nouvelle École de la Vallée du Rhône" (New School of the Rhone Valley).
-A total of 16 areas have the regional status "Cru", which means the rank of a Rhone top Appellation.
-In a broader sense, they are part of the appellation Côtes du Rhône, that is why am label additionally "Cru des Côtes du Rhône".
+Luberon and Ventoux, The appellation lies to the very south Costieres de Nimes that are geographically related to Languedoc, but legally belongs to the Rhône.
+This group is also known as the "Nouvelle École de la Vallée du Rhône" (New School of the Rhone Valley).
+A total of 16 areas have the regional status "Cru", which means the rank of a Rhône top appellation.
+In a broader sense, they are part of the Côtes du Rhône appellation, so on label additionally "Cru des Côtes du Rhône" listed.
 The Rhône appellations are: